Sacred Music Colloquium

 - Dr. MeeAe Cecilia Nam, Eastern Michigan University

-- Michael Olbash, St. John’s Seminary, Boston, Mass.
+- Michael Olbash, St. John’s Seminary, Boston, Massachusetts

-- Rev. Robert Pasley, Mater Ecclesiae Catholic Church, Berlin, NJ
+- Rev. Robert Pasley, Mater Ecclesiae Catholic Church, Berlin, New Jersey

 - William Riccio, West Haven, Connecticut